abchk1234/timeset-gui/README.md

-Its a python-gui for managing system date and time.
+Its a graphical interface written in python for managing system date and time.

 #Dependencies-

-*gksu
+gksu (for becoming root when running the application from system menu)

-*ntp
+ntp (for synchronising time from the network)

-*python
+python

-*python-gobject
+python-gobject

-*systemd
+systemd

 #Installation-

 Available in the Manjaro Linux repository.
+(To check, use the command <i>pacman -Ss timeset-gui</i>)

 Available for Arch Linux users in the AUR (https://aur.archlinux.org/packages/timeset-gui/).